-Discretionary Free Meals may also be awarded to students who do not meet the criteria for FE Free Meals.
+Discretionary Free Meals can be awarded, where financial need is evidenced, to students who do not meet the criteria for FE Free Meals.

 4.5 UCAS, University Visits and Work Experience

 Eligible students can be reimbursed for UCAS application fees, or costs associated with attending approved university visits or college organised work experience.